Skip to main content

 Account Monitoring

 PaymentInt monitors chargeback rates for all merchant accounts.
-If your chargeback rate exceeds industry thresholds (typically 1% of transactions), we may:
+If your chargeback rate exceeds card-network or industry thresholds, we may:

 • Place your account under review